Cosmoledo: Flora and fauna

 Cosmoledo is an Important Bird Area and holds Seychelles' largest colonies of all three species of booby that breed in Seychelles.
-The atoll holds the last viable population of brown booby, breeding mainly on South Island, with a few on West-North Island.
+The atoll holds one of only two Seychelles populations of brown booby, breeding mainly on South Island, with a few on West-North Island.
 It also has the Indian Ocean's largest population of red-footed booby censused by the Island Conservation Society as about 15,000 pairs.
 Exploitation has wiped out the lesser frigatebird and has almost done the same to the great frigatebird, which is down to just 15 pairs compared to hundreds of pairs in the 1970s.
 Despite this, hundreds of non-breeding frigatebirds of both species are to be seen, these being probably from Aldabra.
 The lesser frigatebird also once bred but now may be extinct.
 Cosmoledo also has Seychelles' largest colony of sooty tern breeding on the northern end of Wizard Island.
 Second only to Aldabra are the numbers of breeding red-tailed tropicbird, black-naped tern and crested tern.
+In May 2023, Island Conservation Society discovered Caspian tern breeding on Menai, the second known oceanic breeding site in the world after Aldabra.

 The lagoon is an important feeding ground for migratory waders, with crab plover and ruddy turnstone most common.
 There are three endemic races of land bird: the Madagascar white-eye (race menaiensis), the souimanga sunbird (race buchenorum) and a particular form of Madagascar turtle dove.
 The Madagascar cisticola is also common and there are a few pied crow present.

 The flora is similar to that of Aldabra, with fewer species but including several plants endemic to the group.
 As on Aldabra there are areas of tall mangrove, especially on the lagoon side of Menai Island.
 Coconuts are common only on Menai, where many were planted.

 Lizards include Bouton's snake-eyed skink and Madagascar banded lizard, the latter found nowhere else in Seychelles.
 Green turtle nest in reasonably large numbers, despite decades of exploitation in the past and poaching in the present.
 The reefs are spectacular and offer some of the best diving in Seychelles.

-The Island Conservation Society has carried out conservation and rehabilitation work on the atoll, including the eradication of introduced rats and cats on several islands.
+The Island Conservation Society employs staff during the fishing season, conducting conservation and rehabilitation work on the atoll.
+Rats have been eradicated from all islands except Menai.